BYLAWS OF CALIFORNIA ASSOCIATION OF BOND OVERSIGHT COMMITTEES

 - Exhibit upon request and reasonable notice to any director of the corporation, or to the director’s agent, the Articles of Incorporation, bylaws, policy manual, and minutes of the proceedings of the directors of the corporation.

-- Maintain and distribute to the board copies of all committee meeting minutes and committee procedures.
+- Post on the website copies of all committee meeting minutes.